 Less than significant.
 As explained in the analysis under item b, the proposed project would result in an increase in carbon sequestration by the affected forest stand by reducing the risk of catastrophic wildfire and be net carbon beneficial.
 This would be consistent with the Scoping Plan, which called for California's forest sector is to maintain the current level of sequestration through sustainable management practices (CARB 2011:64; CARB 2014b:12, 70 to 76; CARB 2017:19, 107 to 109, 113).
 More specifically, the project would be consistent with the AB 1504, which requires the Board of Forestry and Fire Protection to ensure that its rules and regulations that govern the harvesting of commercial forest tree species consider the capacity of forest resources to sequester CO2 emissions.
-Moreover, the project would be consistent with the California's forests, increase their carbon storage potential, and minimize their atmospheric emissions of GHG (Forest Climate Action Team 2017:7, 8).
+Moreover, the project would be consistent with the California forest Carbon Plan, which aims to improve the health and resilience of California's forests, increase their carbon storage potential, and minimize their atmospheric emissions of GHG (Forest Climate Action Team 2017:7, 8).
 Therefore, there would be a less-than-significant impact.